samsquire/ideas4/README.md

  D.submit(item)
 ```

-# 135. Coordination decision portfolio and time allocation portfolio
+# 135. Coordination decision portfolio and time allocation portfolio and recursive dividends

 There's 8 billion people on the planet.
-There's a solution through multidimensional space that provides profit for every person through recursive effect.
+There's a solution through multidimensional space that provides profit for a large enough group of people through recursive effect.

 There's a win-win solution.
+Money raised throug work is spent in the economy and ripples out to other people.

 Imagine an information system that was also a constraint solving system and scheduler.

+For maximum effect and return, if multiple individuals coordinates and did not see their work as being isolated, they could multiply their effects with other people doing the same thing.

+Think W3C, ISO, WHATWG and every consortium and committee suffers from.

+They suffer from coordination problems.

+A slightly different arrangement would benefit multiple parties simultaneously and improve things for everybody.

+I think of this problem as numbers that are multiplied in every direction, providing a sum that is greater than all its parts.
+That's what proper coordination is.

 Every company has responsibilities and work it needs to do.
-You benefit if a company raises money as trade produces value.
+You benefit if a company raises money as trade produces value that is spread indirectly through society.

+There is an time ordering that is an evenly spread out Cartesian product of everybody's coordinated problems.
+With this product, everybody gets attention but the business does not fail to operate on it's own responsibilities.

+Recursive dividends means you get what you cause.
+You should return a fraction of that change or scheduling's return.
+We can use the learning function of a neural network to produce returns to people who cause things.

 # incomplete ideas